 - A powerful image of the young child as intelligent, creative and capable with gifts and abilities that the world needs.

-- A belief that children play a central role in the development of their own learning, and that learning is central to the health of our democracy.
+- A belief that children play a central role in their own learning, and that learning is central to the health of our democracy.

-- A deep respect for differences, however they may be expressed, and a belief that diversity strengthens community.
+- A deep respect for differences however they may be expressed, and a belief that diversity strengthens community.

 - A belief that listening, dialogue and exchange open doors to unimagined possibilities, and that school is where we learn to walk through them with courage.

 - A belief in the rights of children, families and educators to participate together in forming and shaping rich environments of learning, challenge and choice.